statxsphere/xG/README.md

-## An expected goals model for 5-a-side football.
+## An Expected Goals Model for 5-a-side Football.

 ### Predicting the probability of a shot turning into a goal.